 How to Select an Independent Agency to Work With

 There is certainly no lack of options when it comes to who to purchase from.

 Look for an agent or agency that represents multiple carriers and specializes solely in this niche.

-Of course, you will also want to find someone that you feel comfortable with and WANT to work with.
+Of course, you will also want to find someone you feel comfortable with and WANT to work with.

-At Willamette Life, we strive to be all of the above and would welcome the opportunity to help qualify you for a great plan!
+At Willamette Life, we strive to be all of the above and welcome the opportunity to help qualify you for a great plan!

 Call us at 844-576-0019

 a.
 How does final expense insurance work can be broken down into 3 easy steps.
-By taking out a policy and making the monthly payments your beneficiary will receive money to pay for your end-of-life costs.
+By taking out a policy and making the monthly payments, your beneficiary will receive money to pay for your end-of-life costs.

 b.
 While there are many different options when it comes to deciding how to cover these costs, this product provides very affordable security.